Cult of Pedagogy Search

 Step 1: Create the Assessment, then Add Scaffolds

-Following the backward design approach, start by creating summative assessment that will measure what students should know and be able to do by the end of a unit.
+Following the backward design approach, start by creating a summative assessment that will measure what students should know and be able to do by the end of a unit.
 Once the assessment is made, add scaffolding in places where the academic language might prevent students from understanding what’s being asked of them.

 Here’s an example: If a test question asks students to hypothesize what would happen if the concentration of oxygen that was consumed inside the glass cylinder increased, they might have a good understanding of the science involved, but some of the terms in the question might throw them off.